jacekrozwadowski/SparkMachineLearning/README.md

 ```

 ### Spark Sql with Cassandra integration.
 SparkSqlWithCassandraApp.scala - A few examples demonstrate simple analyze of imaginary clients transactions.
 In first part clients and their transactions are generating and store in Cassandra.
 In second part is perform simple analyze - current balance of account, clients country statistics and at the end suspicious transactions.
-All results are storing in Cassandra at the end.
+All results are storing in Cassandra.

 For running this example you have to have up and running Cassandra database on local host.
 No parameters are required.